Dakshaaaaa/forecastify/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](https://github.com/YOUR_GITHUB_USERNAME/your-repo-name/issues).

 ## 📄 License

 Distributed under the MIT License.
 See `LICENSE` for more information.

----

 **Coded with ❤️ by Daksha Pawar**